shmcfarl/calisti_workshop/02-visualise.md

 Calisti is also able to show the details for services such as MySQL and Postgresql – these metrics are not available in Istio and is a value-add provided by Calisti.

-Click on the postgresql service and in the pop-up window, scroll down to note how it shows the details such as SQL transactions per second, etc.
+Select the postgresql service and in the pop-up window, scroll down to note how it shows the details such as SQL transactions per second, etc.

 ![calisti dashboard 6](images/1_8.png)